eftieell/intro_programming_2/src/chapters/lists_and_dicts/lists.md

 ## List methods

 There is a long list of methods you can use to help you manipulate lists.
-Please see [Official python documentation on lists](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists)
+Please see [Official python documentation on lists](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists) for detailed information.